 - Other changes pertaining to the localization process exist: most of the evidence graphics which have vertical sheets of paper got changed to a more western-like horizontal orientation, aside from the more obvious text changes.

 - While the European release's English language setting does not correct every typo from the US translation, one particularly well-known mistake was corrected: "The miracle never happen." was changed to "The miracle never happened."

 There's a significant difference in Episode 2's trial when a witness talks about her fondness of cars while talking about her car accident.
-In the Japanese version she states that she imported an American car, while in the international version she states that she imported a U.K. car.
-This is also reflected in a newspaper article about the car accident where in the Japanese version it states that the witness got out of the left door of the car while in the international version it states that the witness got out of the right door of the car.
+In the Japanese version she states that she imported an American car, while in the international versions she states that she imported a U.K. car.
+This is also reflected in a newspaper article about the car accident where in the Japanese version it states that the witness got out of the left door of the car while in the international versions it states that the witness got out of the right door of the car.